 - Hands-on understanding of how to use the AIDA(OR) framework and storyboards to evaluate the effectiveness of Customer Relationships and Channels

 - Understanding of business type and how to evaluate Key Activities, Resources, and Partnerships in this context

 March 10th 16:00 @UT Delta Centre (Narva mnt 18, Tartu)

 In this workshop, you will learn the power of storytelling and assemble a strong pitch!

-Top pitching trainers from Estonia will teach you what kind of mistakes to avoid, how to stand on the stage, how to deal with stage fright and how to leave a memorable impression to listeners.
-After this workshop you will be ready to put together a pitch for any kind of situation and confidently perform on the big stages.
+Top pitching trainers from Estonia will teach you what kind of mistakes to avoid, how to stand on the stage, how to deal with stage fright and how to leave a memorable impression on listeners.
+After this workshop, you will be ready to put together a pitch for any kind of situation and confidently perform on the big stages.